Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 Promoting effective, efficient health services

-• promoting and enabling inter-disciplinary collaboration and co-operation in delivery of health services.
+• promoting and enabling inter-disciplinary collaboration and co-operation in the delivery of health services.

 Other duties as they are called for by law